Best Dog Harness of 2020

 Besides offering a choke free or no-pull way to attach a leash to your dog, most harnesses have several other handy features.
 The most common is a handle for grabbing and restraining your dog up close, although not all models have one.
 The Ruffwear Webmaster has a vertically oriented suitcase-style handle that is the easiest to grab and hold.
-Designss with small, horizontally oriented handles are OK as long as your dog doesn't leap or pull to the side, which twists the handle and pinches the fingers painfully, making it hard to continue to grasp.
+Designs with small, horizontally oriented handles are okay as long as your dog doesn't leap or pull to the side, which can twist the handle and pinch the fingers painfully, making it hard to continue to grasp.

-Other common features include reflective strips for greater visibility at night, and locking buckles that make it harder for extra crafty dogs to unclip themselves from the harness.
-The BABYLTRL Oxford has the best combination of features, a large reason why we call it's our favorite overall model.
+Other common features include reflective strips for greater visibility at night and locking buckles that make it harder for extra crafty dogs to unclip themselves from the harness.
+The BABYLTRL Oxford has the best combination of features, a large reason why we call it our favorite overall model.

 Finally, we graded based on comfort for the dog.
 Since Rishi isn't adept at human language, his advocates closely monitored him for signs of discomfort, agitation, or annoyance while wearing each harness.
-Points of chaffing were a major red flag, but being aware of how often he tried to shake or bite his way out of a harness, or extra scratching and itching, were other ways we discerned his discomfort.
+Points of chaffing were a major red flag.
+Another way we discerned his discomfort was by taking note of any extra scratching and itching and how often he tried to shake or bite his way out of a harness.
 The excitement of the adventure usually outweighed the annoyance of the harness.
 The Rabbitgoo and Eagloo models seemed to be the most comfortable (they are nearly the same).
 At the same time, it was evident that he liked the Kurgo and 2 Hounds Freedom the least, which had the perverse side effect of working to keep him more effectively in line than most when walking on a leash.